akamai/edgeworkers-examples/edgekv/apis/readme.md

 ```
 HTTP/1.1 200 OK

-Item was upserted in KV store with database 123456, namespace languages, group countries, and key US.
+Item was upserted in KV store with database 123456, namespace languages, group languages, and key US.

 ```